 - Business Development Lab II

 The Innovation & Entrepreneurship (I&E) courses form an important part of the programme.
 The I&E basics course (offered in the first half of the first semester) provides an introduction to business and management.
 The Business Development Lab (offered in the second half of the first semester) extends media systems engineering projects by a market survey, a business model generation process, and a venture development exercise.
-We emphasize user driven innovation and holistic analysis of service, technology, organization and financial perspectives, as new technologies are disruptive for existing business models and almost always have a significant impact on the culture and social relations.
+We emphasise user driven innovation and holistic analysis of service, technology, organisation and financial perspectives, as new technologies are disruptive for existing business models and almost always have a significant impact on the culture and social relations.
 Society-relevant themes also are at the core of the summer schools, which bring students from the different entry points together.

 EIT OFF-SITE SUMMER SCHOOL